Al Unser, a four-time winner of Indianapolis 500, dies at 82

 His final victory at age 47 made him the oldest winner in Indy 500 history.
 He dominated in his first Indy win in 1970 by starting from the pole and leading all but 10 of the 200 laps.
 Unser beat runner-up Mark Donohue by 32 seconds that year.

-Unser won three Indy car national championships over his career and 39 victories— sixth on the all-time list.
+Unser won three Indy car national championships over his career, and his total of 39 victories is sixth on the all-time list.

-He and son Al Jr. were the first father-son pairing at Indianapolis, and in 1985 they battled one another for the CART championship.

 Unser also ran five NASCAR races in his career, finishing fourth in the 1968 Daytona 500.
 He earned three top-10 finishes in NASCAR.
 He also won three times in the International Race of Champions, an all-star series that pitted the top drivers from various disciplines against each other.

-In 1978, Unser won the Indy car “Triple Crown” by winning all three of the 500-mile races on the schedule, which included stops at Pocono Raceway and in Ontario, California.
+Unser won the Indy car “Triple Crown” by winning all three of of the 500-mile races on the 1978 schedule, which included stops at Pocono Raceway and in Ontario, California.
 He’s the only driver in history to win all three of those races in the same season.

 The Unser family combined for a record nine wins in the Indy 500; Al Jr. won the Indy 500 twice — in 1992 and 1994.
-Coincidentally, Al Unser, Al Unser Jr., and Bobby Unser all won their final Indy 500s driving for Roger Penske.
+Coincidentally, Al Unser, Al Unser Jr. and Bobby Unser all won their final Indy 500s driving for Roger Penske.
+Helio Castroneves won his first three Indy 500s driving for Penske.

+“Al was the quiet leader of the Unser family, a tremendous competitor and one of the greatest drivers to ever race at the Indianapolis Motor Speedway,” Penske said.
+“We were honored to help Al earn a place in history with his fourth Indy victory … and he will always be a big part of our team.
+Our thoughts are with the Unser family as they mourn the loss of a man that was beloved across the racing world and beyond.”

-Both Castroneves and two-time Indy 500 winner Takuma Sato lauded Unser on social media, with Sato calling Unser’s speech at the May winner’s ceremony “very funny and so charming.”
+Both Castroneves and two-time Indy 500 winner Takuma Sato lauded Unser, with Sato calling Unser’s speech at the May winner’s ceremony “very funny and so charming.”

+“I will always remember Big Al welcoming me to the speedway,” Castroneves told The Associated Press on Friday.
+“He and Johnny Rutherford were the two helping me with my rookie orientation.
+He will be missed.”

 Al’s oldest brother, Jerry, became the first Unser to qualify for the Indianapolis 500 in 1958; he was killed in a crash during practice the following year.

-Unser began racing himself in 1957 when he was 18 but competed mostly in sprint cars.
-He made it to Indy in 1965 driving in a car owned by Foyt and was part of the rookie class with future Indy 500 winners Mario Andretti (1969) and Gordon Johncock (1973, 1982).
+Unser began racing himself in 1957 when he was 18, but competed mostly in sprint cars.
+He made it to Indy in 1965 driving in a car owned by Foyt and was part of a rookie class with future Indy 500 winners Mario Andretti (1969) and Gordon Johncock (1973, 1982).

 “Al was one of the smartest drivers I ever raced against,” Andretti said.
 “I often said that I wished I could have had some of his patience.”